 Electricity contributes to the largest part of the group's indirect greenhouse gas and air pollutant emissions.
 The group has implemented initiatives to reduce electricity consumption in order to lower the indirect greenhouse gas emissions.
+Throughout the year, the group continuously reviews its performances to identify any improvement areas.
 Details of the measures to control energy usage are addressed in the paragraphs under the heading of "Achieving Higher Energy Efficiency".